-Following the asset liability modelling exercise and investment strategy review in 2015, a strategic asset allocation was agreed.
-The strategy aims to deliver an appropriate mix of investments, which support the Scheme's investment objectives.
+The strategy is a mixture of liability matching and return seeking growth assets, that aims to deliver an expected investment return, which support the Scheme's investment objectives.
 Details of this are set out in Appendices 1 and 2.

 The DB section was closed to new entrants from April 2002 and the Scheme ceased future accrual in April 2004.